 Future Perfect Continuous Tense- Imperfect/Progressive

-Future Perfect Continuous Tense shows that an action continued that will end in future.
-In this tense, shall or will is used with ‘have been’ and Present Participle of verb.
+Future Perfect Continuous Tense shows that action continued that will end in the future.
+In this tense, shall or will is used with ‘have been’ and Present Participle of a verb.
 This is also called as Perfect Imperfect or perfect progressive future tense.

-Use of modal in future perfect continuous tense
+Use of modal in the future perfect continuous tense

 In this tense, we use shall/ will.

 - will have been

 with the present participle of the main verb.